 A patent foramen ovale (PFO) is a hole in the heart that didn't close the way it should after birth.
 The small flaplike opening is between the right and left upper chambers of the heart (atria).

-During fetal development, a small flap-like opening — the foramen ovale (foh-RAY-mun oh-VAY-lee) — is normally present in the wall between the right and left upper chambers of the heart (atria).
+As a baby grows in the womb, the foramen ovale (foh-RAY-mun oh-VAY-lee) is present in between the right and left top chambers of the heart (atria).
 It normally closes during infancy.
 When the foramen ovale doesn't close, it's called a patent foramen ovale.